Tips For Storing Cheese

 We're going to reveal useful tips for storing your cheese, so that it will last until your next indulgence.

-When it comes to keeping cheese fresh, you need to think about controlling two factors; Moisture and Air.
+When it comes to keeping cheese fresh, you only need to think about controlling two factors: Moisture and Air.

 Cheese is super durable

 Don't forget, cheese was around for hundreds of years before we began using refrigeration.

 Humans are creative beings, and have used this ingenuity for figuring out ways to keep cheese for long periods of time.
 So there's no reason for anybody to be throwing away cheese purchased just last week.